mrismanaziz/Reforestation/README.md

-## Why did the barber win the race?
-He took a short cut.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!